-For oral consumption, start with an extremely small amount like a few drops mixed in your favorite tea.
+For oral consumption, start with a small amount of ginger oil like a few drops mixed in your favorite tea.
 High amounts in some cases can cause mild heartburn and too much heat in the body which can also lead to instant bumps or pimples on the skin as an allergic reaction.

 For Topical usage, the best way to avoid any risks is to patch test on your forearm or back of the ear before directly applying on the face.
-To use safely, mix the essential oil with any of the carrier oils like avocado oil, or olive oil.
-Apply ginger oil after shower for better absorption and massage in gentle circular strokes for relaxing lymphatic drainage.
+To use safely, make massage oil by mixing the ginger essential oil with any of the carrier oils like avocado oil, or olive oil.
+Apply this massage oil after shower for better absorption and massage in gentle circular strokes for relaxing lymphatic drainage.

-Aromatically yes, essential oils like cinnamon bark, nut-meg, eucalyptus, rosemary, ylang-ylang, clove and Davana offer the same spicy, warm aroma in the house.
+Aromatically- Essential oils like cinnamon bark, nutmeg, eucalyptus, rosemary, ylang-ylang, clove, and Davana offer the same spicy, warm aroma in the house.

 For Digestion- Fennel essential oil and Peppermint essential oil are great alternatives to ginger oil.